LennartFr/challenge-personalityinsights/README.md

   [![IBM Bluemix DevOps Services](./img/devops.png)](./img/devops.png)

-5. In this challenge, we’ll analyze the personality of an author based on content they wrote.
+5. In this challenge, we’ll analyze the personality of an author based on content they have written.

   [![IBM Bluemix DevOps Editor](./img/editor.png)](./img/editor.png)